 The PD-led coalition took the lower house of parliament but no party won a majority in the upper house and support in both chambers is needed in order for a government to be formed.

 The current government stays in place until then.

-The possibility of a minority centre-left government reliant on votes from other parties in the Senate on a case-by-case basis has been judged as possible but "highly unstable" by analysts.
+Analysts have acknowledged that a minority centre-left government reliant on votes from other parties in the Senate on a case-by-case basis could be formed, but describe the situation as "highly unstable".

-Leading Italian bank Intesa Sanpaolo warned the suspense could last for weeks.
+Leading Italian bank Intesa Sanpaolo warned the suspense -- and the political uncertainly -- could last for weeks.

 Italy is enduring its longest recession in 20 years and unemployment rates are at record highs.